vikhegde/bapl-class-language/course-project/REPORT.md

 ## Self assessment

 * Self assessment of your project: for each criteria described on the final project specs, choose a score (1, 2, 3) and explain your reason for the score in 1-2 sentences.
+1. Language Completeness - self assessment 3 - implemented both 2 basic features (unless statement and ternary operator) as well as a challenge feature (type system)
+2. Code Quality and Report - self-assesment 2 - plus points: working code, comprehensive report, comprehensive documentation and comprehensive sample programs. minus points - sub-par error reporting.
+While syntax error shows approximate location of error, no message says what exactly is wrong.
+3. Originality and Scope - self-assesment 2.5 - while what I have implemented cannot probably be classified as a minor extension in my honest opinion it is not original enough or large enough to deserve a 3 - so I think this is somewhere in-between so 2.5 points

 * Have you gone beyond the base requirements?
 How so?
   I have attempted to go beyond the base requirement by implementing a type system which was suggested by the